Nathan Healy

 Frequently Asked Questions

-Yes, Maine has net metering.
-Both Versant Power and Central Maine Power offer 1:1 net metering, allowing customers to receive full retail credit for excess solar energy sent to the grid.
+Yes, Maine has net metering through its Net Energy Billing (NEB) program.
+Both Central Maine Power (CMP) and Versant Power offer 1:1 net metering, meaning you receive full retail rate credits for excess solar electricity sent to the grid.